HMS Renown (1916): Second World War

 Renown returned to Britain to refit from February to June 1943; her catapult and aircraft were removed while the hangar was converted to a laundry and a cinema.
 She also received a total of 72 Oerlikon 20 mm light AA guns in 23 twin mounts and 26 single mounts fitted between July 1942 and August 1943.
-In January 1944 a quadruple "pom-pom" mounting was placed on the roof of 'B' turret and the 20mm guns there were re-sited elsewhere.
+In January 1944 a quadruple "pom-pom" mounting was placed on the roof of 'B' turret and the 20 mm guns there were moved.
 Additional light AA directors with Type 282 radars were also fitted during this time.
 The ship brought Winston Churchill and his staff back from the Quebec Conference in September and conveyed them to the Cairo Conference in November.
 She rejoined the Home Fleet in December, just in time to be transferred to the Eastern Fleet a few weeks later.
 Renown arrived in Colombo at the end of January 1944 where she became flagship of the 1st Battle Squadron.
 In April she participated in Operation Cockpit, an air strike against port and oil facilities on Sabang, off the island of Sumatra.

 The ship bombarded Japanese-occupied facilities on Car Nicobar in the Nicobar Islands and Port Blair in the Andaman Islands on 30 April – 1 May.
 Renown supported the air strike against Surabaya, Java (Operation Transom) on 17 May as well as the follow-on attack against Port Blair on 21 June.
 After another air strike on 25 July on Sabang the ship bombarded the city.
-She bombarded facilities in the Nicobar Islands from 17–19 October.
+She bombarded facilities in the Nicobar Islands from 17 to 19 October.
 On 22 November Renown was replaced as flagship by HMS Queen Elizabeth and the ship began a refit at Durban from December to February 1945.

-She was recalled in March lest the remaining German heavy ships make a final sortie and reached Rosyth on 15 April.
+Renown was recalled in March lest the remaining German heavy ships make a final sortie and reached Rosyth on 15 April.
 She was given a brief refit when this concern proved illusory and was placed in reserve in May 1945.
-Renown was partially disarmed in July when six of her 4.5-inch turrets were removed preparatory to fitting these mountings with remote power control.
+She was partially disarmed in July when six of her 4.5-inch turrets were removed preparatory to fitting these mountings with remote power control.
 The refit was subsequently cancelled.
 The ship hosted a meeting between King George VI and President Truman on 3 August when the latter was en route home aboard the heavy cruiser USS Augusta.
 The decision to dispose of the ship was announced on 21 January 1948 and she was towed to Faslane for scrapping on 3 August.
-She was the last of Admiral Jackie Fisher's battlecruisers to see the scrapyard, outlasting Furious by days.
+She was the last British battlecruiser to be scrapped, outlasting Furious by a few days.